Tuborg Logo

 Tuborg Logo History

 With over 140 years of brewing history under its belt, Tuborg strives to maintain a modern, creative, and youthful image, as it doesn’t want to be associated with a product “for old people.”
-However, its pocket watch-shaped logo continues to be used today, albeit in a redesigned form.
+However, its pocket watch-shaped logo is still used today, albeit in a redesigned form.
 The original version of the logo was created by Philip Wulff Heyman, co-founder of Tuborg Brewery, who understood marketing well.
 The crown on the label appeared in 1915 when the beer maker was granted the status of a purveyor to the court.

 What is Tuborg?